-There are 400 "medical places" in the reception network adapted for people with specific medical needs and their family members, and for vulnerable persons like single women with children.
-These include 90 places in Fedasil centres and 289 places run by Ciré, Caritas, LRI and a small-scale centre in Gent called "SOI Gent".
-The places for single women with children are in Caritas Louvranges, and the Fedasil centres of Arendonk and Sint-Truiden.
-For persons with psychological problems, there are 40 places in the Croix Rouge CARDA centre, of which 5 places for children.
+There are about 400 "medical places" in the reception network adapted for people with specific medical needs and their family members, and for vulnerable persons such as single women with children.
+These includes 312 places run by Ciré, Caritas, and LRI.